-In light of world health day on 7 April 2021, DKMS Africa, formerly known as The Sunflower Fund, is emphasising the opportunities that its global partnership brings to patients living with blood disease face when it comes to accessing healthcare services.
+In light of World Health Day on 7 April 2021, DKMS Africa, formerly known as The Sunflower Fund, is highlighting the opportunities its partnership with the global DKMS organisation brings to South African patients living with blood disorders and those in need of life-saving stem cell transplants.
 This is off t he back of the WHO's theme for the day: Building a healthier and fairer world.

 To assist patients, DKMS Africa has expanded its focus to ensure that blood disorder patients make it to transplant.
 The organisation’s mission is to also increase the ethnic diversity of its patient and donor pools so they are representative.
 One of the greatest barriers to reaching transplantation is cost.
 Partnering with DKMS has provided the local organisation with access to high res HLA (DNA) typing at reduced costs, which speeds up the process supporting patient outcomes.
 This is a major step in alleviating costs for patients and their families.